 Once a snake (sin) came to visit him and began to instigate him to leave that fence in search of the freedom that he had never known.

 The inexperienced and naive willow was convinced and abandoned the fence, going to settle where the snake had advised.
-The snake spent the whole day covering the roots, claiming he wanted what was best for him.
+The snake covered the roots the whole day, claiming he wanted what was best for him.

 But in reality, a snake had brought the willow to a place where the sun never beamed and no water flowed.
 And this is how its branches subsided forever and it never stopped crying.

-It began to bend downwards, leaning forward until it touched the water of the river and began to lower all the branches to look as sad as possible.
+It bent downwards, leaning forward until it touched the water of the river and began to lower all the branches to look as sad as possible.

 As soon as woodcutters saw this sudden change, they decided not to cut the tree because “weeping” in that position had to be necessarily sick or cursed.